jtmoon79/goto_http_redirect_server/README.md

 in your browser, type **`goto/hr⏎`**.
 Your browser will end up at **`http://human-resources.mycorp.local/login`** 😝‼

+#### Gotchas

 <small>

-Sadly, some browsers will assume a single word host, e.g. `goto/hr`, is a search engine query, i.e. the browser will query Google for "`goto/hr`".
+- Some browsers will assume a single word host, e.g. `goto/hr`, is a search engine query, i.e. the browser will query Google for "`goto/hr`".
-Either, type in the local network domain name, e.g. `goto.local/hr⏎`, or, type in a prepended http protocol, e.g. `http://goto/hr⏎`.\*\*
+  Type in a prepended http protocol, e.g. `http://goto/hr⏎`.\*\*

+- In most corporate networks, a user's workstation will DNS search the corporate domain, e.g. `.local`.
+This allows users to enter browser URL `goto/hr` which will resolve to host `goto.local`.
+Sometimes workstations do not search the corporate domain due to DNS Search Order setting not including `.local`.
+In that case, the user must specify the domain, e.g. instead of typing `goto/hr⏎`, the user must type `goto.local/hr⏎`.\*\*

 </small>